sergeil/DirectBundle/Resources/doc/index.rst

     // ...
     namespace Neton\HelloBundle\Controller;

+    // these imports are only needed if you are using symfony-standard
+    // ( because of doctrine's annotation-scanner )
+    use Neton\DirectBundle\Api\Remote;
+    use Neton\DirectBundle\Api\Form;

     class TestController extends Controller
     {
        /*
         * Single exposed method.
         *
-        * @remote    // this annotation expose the method to API
+        * @Remote    // this annotation expose the method to API
         * @param  array $params
         * @return string
         */